 U.S. Savings Bonds Interest Exclusion

-Report the interest in the year you earn it.
+- Report the interest in the year you earn it.

-Report the entire amount of interest earned when the bond matures or when you redeem it, whichever comes first.
+- Report the entire amount of interest earned when the bond matures or when you redeem it, whichever comes first.

 By reporting interest annually, you can even out your income over the years.
 This is useful if your U.S. Savings Bond interest is substantial.
 Ex: If you had $1 million in bonds, the interest at maturity could be as much as $200,000.

-Includes the interest for bonds you own and any you later acquire
+- Interest for bonds you own and any you later acquire

-Applies to all Series EE, Series E, and Series I bonds
+- All Series EE, Series E, and Series I bonds

 For most investors, it probably works out better to report the interest when you redeem the bond.

-You use the money to pay qualified education expenses.
+- You use the money to pay qualified education expenses.

 To qualify for this tax break:

-Your spouse’s name
+- Your spouse’s name

-Both you and your spouse’s names as co-owners
+- Both you and your spouse’s names as co-owners

-You must be at least age 24 in the month before the bond was issued.
+- You must be at least age 24 in the month before the bond was issued.

-To learn more, see:
+If you'd like to learn more, see:

 - Form 8815 instructions

 - Form 8818 instructions

 - Publication 550: Investment Income and Expenses (Including Capital Gains and Losses)